Satyamkumarnavneet/RuleCraft/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/Satyamkumarnavneet/RuleCraft?tab=Apache-2.0-1-ov-file) file for details.
+This project is licensed under the Apache License - see the [LICENSE](https://github.com/Satyamkumarnavneet/RuleCraft?tab=Apache-2.0-1-ov-file) file for details.

 ## 📞 Support